yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 If Client App reaches a User-Interacting Authorization Server but failed to locate an app claiming its urls, it may be impossible to relaunch the last authorization request on the browser as it might have included a single-use "OAuth 2.0 Pushed Authorization Requests" {{RFC9126}} request_uri which by now has been used and is therefore invalid.

-In such a case the Client App MUST start over, generating a new authorization request without the **app2app** scope indication, which is then launched on the browser.
+In such a case the Client App MUST start over, generating a new authorization request without the **app2app** scope, which is then launched on the browser.
-The remaining flow follows "OAuth 2.0 for Native Apps" {{RFC8252}} and is therefore not further elaborated in this document.
+The remaining flow follows "OAuth 2.0 for Native Apps" {{RFC8252}} and is therefore not elaborated further in this document.

 ### Processing by User-Interacting Authorization Server's App: